Software-Engineering-Group-3-2025/SET09102_CW/CODE_OF_CONDUCT.md

 ## GitHub Workflow
 - Use feature branches for all development tasks.
-- Follow a structured naming convention: `feature/<task-name>` or `bugfix/<issue-number>`.
+- Follow a structured naming convention: `feat/<issue-number>` or `fix/<issue-number>`.
-- Submit pull requests for review before merging into `main`.
+- Submit pull requests for peer review before merging into `master`.
-- Write meaningful commit messages that describe the change.
+- Write meaningful commit messages that describe the changes.
+Make sure your last commit message is meaningful so you can see it when merged.
+Follow the commmit guidelines below.
-- Regularly pull and merge updates from `main` to avoid conflicts.
+- Regularly pull and rebase updates from `master` to avoid conflicts.

 ## Code Quality & Testing
 - Implement unit tests for all public methods using xUnit.